willswats/mpv-youtube-search/README.md

 ## Keybindings

-`ALT+s` - Displays the text input for searching YouTube
+`ALT+s` - Open the input for searching youtube

+`ALT+S` - Open the input for updating the number of search results